CustomTypeOne/LoopPatches/README.md

 Follow these directions carefully to remove any old copies of LoopPatches and then download a fresh copy.

 1. Open Finder on your computer and examine the Downloads folder
-    * If a folder called `LoopPatches-dev` exists, delete it
+    * If a folder called `LoopPatches-main` exists, delete it
         * Hold down the Control Key and click on the folder name and select `Move to Trash`
-    * If a file called `LoopPatches-dev.zip` exists, delete it using the same method
+    * If a file called `LoopPatches-main.zip` exists, delete it using the same method
     * Examine Finder to make sure there are no folders or files that begin with LoopPatches in Downloads, there may be others with the number 2 or 3 appended to the name if you downloaded without deleting old copies or unzipped more than one time
+1. Open this [link](https://github.com/CustomTypeOne/LoopPatches) in a separate tab to download the code without loosing your place in these instructions.(You can scroll up and down on this webpage if you prefer.)
-1. Use the green button at the top of this page that says `Code`
+    * Click on the green button that says `Code`
-    * Click on `Code`
     * Select Download ZIP
+    * Return to these instructions

 #### To unzip the folder:

 Option 1:
-* Double click on the LoopPatches-dev.zip indicator at the bottom of your browser
+* Double click on the LoopPatches-main.zip indicator at the bottom of your browser

 Option 2:
 * Return to Finder and examine the Downloads folder
-    * Double click on `LoopPatches-dev.zip`
+    * Double click on `LoopPatches-main.zip`
-    * You will notice this creates the `LoopPatches-dev` folder
+    * You will notice this creates the `LoopPatches-main` folder
         * No further action is required

 You can use the same finder window for the next step - you won't need this location again.